benjaws/LMStudioWebUI/README.md

    - On mobile: Use a file manager app to locate the downloaded `lmstudiowebui.html` file and open it with your web browser.

 3. **Connect to LM Studio Server**:
-   - In the chat interface, enter the LM Studio server address in the input field at the top.
+   - Create a `.env` file alongside the interface with `SERVER_URL` and optional `AUTH_TOKEN`.
-   - Click the "Connect" button.
+   - When the page loads it will automatically use these values, display the server URL, and show whether the connection succeeded.

 4. **Start Chatting**:
    - Once connected, you can start typing messages in the input field at the bottom of the screen.